hsalis/SalisLabCode/Oligopool_Calculator/README.md

 ## Relevant Article: Oligopool Calculator: automated design of oligopools and rapid analysis of massively parallel barcoded measurements
 ### Ayaan Hossain, Daniel P. Cetnar, Travis L. La Fleur, James McLellan, and Howard M. Salis

 Oligopool synthesis and next-generation sequencing enable the construction and characterization of large libraries of designed genetic parts and systems.
 As library sizes grow, it becomes computationally challenging to optimally design large numbers of primer binding sites, barcode sequences, and overlap regions to obtain efficient assemblies and precise measurements.
-We present the Oligopool Calculator, an end-to-end suite of algorithms and data structures, that rapidly designs the many thousands of oligonucleotides within an oligopool and rapidly analyzes many billions of barcoded sequencing reads.
+We present the Oligopool Calculator, an end-to-end suite of algorithms and data structures, that rapidly designs many thousands of oligonucleotides within an oligopool and rapidly analyzes many billions of barcoded sequencing reads.
 We introduce several novel concepts that greatly increase the design and analysis throughput, including orthogonally symmetric barcode design, adaptive decision trees for primer design, a Scry barcode classifier, and efficient read packing.
-We demonstrate the Oligopool Calculator’s capabilities across computational benchmarks as well as real-data projects, illustrating how the flexible grammar is used to build and characterize thousands of genetic parts and systems, achieving design throughputs of XX primer binding sites and XX barcodes per hour and analysis throughputs of XX billion sequencing reads per hour.
-Overall, the Oligopool Calculator enables the creative design of massively parallel experiments, unburdening researchers of the computational complexities.
+We demonstrate the Oligopool Calculator’s capabilities across computational benchmarks and real-data projects, including the design of over four million highly unique and compact barcodes in 1.2 hours, the design of universal primer binding sites for a million 200-mer oligos in 15 minutes, and the analysis of about 500 million sequencing reads per hour, all on an 8-core desktop computer.
+Overall, the Oligopool Calculator enables the creative use of massively parallel experiments by eliminating the computational complexity of their design and analysis.

 ## Installation

 Install Python 3, pip, and more:

 `   apt-get update \
     && apt-get install -y python3 python3-pip build-essential zip wget pypy graphviz nano apt-transport-https ca-certificates curl software-properties-common intel-mkl git-core cmake pandoc memcached mpich mpich-doc libgfortran5 \
     && apt-get clean \
     && rm -rf /var/lib/apt/lists/*`

 Install the Python module dependencies:

 `   pip3 install numpy pandas matplotlib seaborn scipy scikit-learn biopython dm-sonnet sonnet graphs mpi4py openpyxl leveldb==0.201 networkx nrpcalc statsmodels msgpack pyfastx edlib dinopy bounter numba primer3-py`

 ## Design Examples